Funding

 • Blend2D was an attempt to build the fastest CPU-based 2D rendering library, motivated by my frustration with the performance of others and by the shortcomings I experienced with GPU-only renderers.

-Over time, these projects grew well beyond experiments.
-They are now used in both open-source and commercial products, running on servers, desktops, and mobile devices - a very conservative estimate is tens of millions of deployments in total.
+Over time, these projects grew well beyond my expectations.
+They are now used in both open-source and commercial products, running on servers, desktops, and other devices - a very conservative estimate is tens of millions of deployments in total.
+AsmJit has a unique position among JIT compilers and Blend2D has become the fastest software-accelerated 2D vector graphics renderer, which is very difficult to beat even by very experienced developers.

 A Drop in the Ocean

 To date, only one company, Shiguredo Inc., has chosen to consistently support the software they rely on.
 I am sincerely grateful for their long-term support.
 They are a model of how the ecosystem should function.
+However, it's not reasonable for a small company to shoulder the responsibility alone.

 Regarding funding, contracts, or dedicated support, please get in touch with me over email or LinkedIn.